|

 Here’s the satellite image of our place on Google Earth:

-Our place is the clearing that looks a bit like a giant telephone handset in the forest.
-The wiggly phone lead going SSE to the edge of the forest is half of our track to the Taihape road - there’s
+We live in the clearing that looks a bit like a giant telephone handset in the forest.
+The white spots

-Here’s our house, “Castle Peak”, photographed with a long telephoto lens from a little hill way
+Here’s yet another view of our house, “Castle Peak”, photographed with a telephoto lens from a

 20 acres leaves plenty of space for antennas, though I could really have done with that passing

-helicopter to put some strong lines over the tall old pine trees behind the property.
-That’s a 12m
+helicopter to put some strong lines over the trees behind the property.
+The tower in the photo is

-The tower is not as bent as it appears in this shot!
-It’s an optical illusion caused by the ladder and
+The old fixed tower was not quite as bent as it appears in this shot!
+I’m currently in the process of

 This hilltop QTH has a “good views”, meaning low-angle takeoff in all directions.
 We can see the

-clear blue Pacific ocean in Hawke’s Bay about 15km to our East.
-I’d like to show you the takeoff
+clear blue Pacific ocean in Hawke’s Bay about 20 km/15 miles to our East.

-Our Antipodes are EA and CT so naturally they appear right around the periphery of the map and it
+Our antipodes is central EA so EA appears right around the periphery of the map and it doesn’t

 The red circle on the great circle map above shows the edge of our hemisphere: everything outside

 the circle is on the Far Side of the Earth from us.
-An even more dramatic image (courtesy of Bill
+This dramatic image from a satellite directly over

-Oh boy, what a lot of water!
-There are very few hams on our side of the globe apart from ZL, VK,
+Oh boy, look at all that blue ocean!
+There are very few hams on our side of the globe apart from

 |